w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

    > Happy class
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Smiley class directly utilizes functionality of the SenseHat using methods like
+   > Only Smiley class directly utilizes functionality of the SenseHat using methods like
    > sense_hat.low_light and sense_hat.set_pixels
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
+   > W
    > In terms of Encapsulation which is the bundling of attributes (data) and methods
    > (functions) that operate the data into a single unit known as a class.
 This helps hide
    > the internal state of an object from the outside world.